kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 To login to virtual machine `Hs12-spoke1-vm` via the serial console:
 - On Azure portal select *Virtual machines*
 - Select the virtual machine `Hs12-spoke1-vm`
-- Under *Help* select *Serial console* to start the console session
+- Under *Help* section, select *Serial console* and wait for console to present login prompt
 - Enter the username and password to login to the virtual machine
   - username = ***azureuser***
   - password = ***Password123***
-- You should not be in the shell session of the virtual machine
+- You should now be in the shell session of the virtual machine

   ```sh
   azureuser@Hs12-spoke1-vm:~$